Yukesh432/transformer-model/readme.md

 - The [MASK] brown [MASK] jump over a [MASK] dog.
 - She was having a pepperoni [MASK] tonight.

 *Decoder-only architecture example:* Chatgpt, gpt-2, gpt-3 , PaLM, etc.

+## Transfer Learning:

+The idea roots back to the psychological view that learning to transkfer is the result of the generalization of experience.
+To hold back up this statement
+- Semi supervised learning
+- Multiview Learning
+- Multi-task learning

 ### Pretraining and Finetuning: